Wild Willow Farm & Education Center

 Wild Willow Farm & Education Center is a six-acre working farm located in the southwest corner of the United States, less than three miles from the Pacific Ocean and two-thirds mile north of the Mexican Border.
 The farm is nestled along the banks of the scenic Tijuana River, and borders the river's stunningly beautiful estuary nature preserve.
 We're a 15-minute drive from downtown San Diego, with easy and quick access from most of urban south San Diego County.

 Having opened our fields on the Summer Solstice of 2010, Wild Willow Farm is now in its fourth year of developing a farm and growing food while educating local citizenry about sustainable farming, permaculture and how to live sustainably in our region.
 The farm continues to evolve rapidly both on and off the ground.

-The course consists of weekly lectures and fieldwork where students learn what it takes to work a small organic farm.
+The course consists of lectures, field labs and farm practicum work where students learn what it takes to work a small organic farm.
 Students take part in classroom lectures and projects, and work alongside farm staff to practice material covered in class.

 Open Volunteering at Wild Willow Farm

 Come to the farm and participate in your food system as we grow Wild Willow Farm.
 Often the best way to learn is by doing, and you'll get a taste of the myriad things a farmer does while preparing and growing San Diego seasonal plantings of vegetables, greens, medicinal and culinary herbs and cover crops.

 On-farm chores vary widely week to week and depend entirely on what's happening at the farm that day.
 Usual activities include composting (hands-on learning every week), watering, bed prep, weeding, mulching, animal care, planting and tending a huge range of plants and more.